In Exercises 19–22, test the claim about the mean of the differen... | Study Prep in Pearson+

 Hypothesis Testing

 Hypothesis testing is a statistical method used to make inferences about population parameters based on sample data.
 It involves formulating a null hypothesis (H0) and an alternative hypothesis (H1), then using sample statistics to determine whether to reject H0.
-In this case, the claim is that the mean of the differences (μd) is not equal to zero, which is tested against a significance level (α) of 0.05.
+In this case, the claim is that the mean of the differences (μd) is less than zero, which will be tested against the significance level α.

 Recommended video: